 Stage 1: Inhibition and Lead Circulation

-This inhibits the body to make hemoglobin, which may further drive to disease like anemia.
+This inhibits the body to make hemoglobin, which may further become the cause of anemia.

-Stage 2: The production of Hydrogen Sulfide in mouth
+Stage 2: Formation of Hydrogen Sulfide in Mouth

-The production of hydrogen sulfide in the mouth is possible due to the presence of various molecules, like volatile sulfur compounds, short-chain fatty acids, polyamines, and indoles.
+The production of hydrogen sulfide in the mouth is possible because of the presence of various molecules, like volatile sulfur compounds, short-chain fatty acids, polyamines, and indoles.

-And major bacteria that responsible for the production of hydrogen sulfide are genera Neisseria, Fusobacterium, Porphyromonas and SR1 (Abscondita Bacteria).
+However, major bacteria that are responsible for the production of hydrogen sulfide are genera Neisseria, Fusobacterium, Porphyromonas and SR1 (Abscondita Bacteria).

 Stage 3: Burtonian Lines Formation

-As Burtonian lines are caused by chronic lead poisoning, so in this section, only covers sources that cause chronic lead poisoning:
+As Burtonian line are caused by chronic lead poisoning, so in this section, only covers sources that cause chronic lead poisoning:

 Note 3: Chronic lead poisoning results from a daily intake of 1–2 mg of lead.

-- Inhaled or Ingested: One of the most common sources is ingestion of lead-dust which is generally seen in industrial works.
+- Inhaled or Ingested: One of the most common sources is the ingestion of lead dust which is generally seen in industrial works.

 - Lead Paints Dust: Lead carbonate called white lead is used for the manufacturing of paints.
-And it is the most common source of lead poisoning in children because of their tendency to put things in the mouth.
+And it is the most common source of lead poisoning in children because of their tendency to put things in their mouths.

-- Occupations exposure: Occupation like painters, workers at the white lead industry, plumbers, glass polishers, and glass blowers all are encountered with the fumes of lead.
+- Occupations exposure: Occupations like painters, workers in the white lead industry, plumbers, glass polishers, and glass blowers all are encountered the fumes of lead.